iq-motion-control/iq-module-communication-doc/docs/api_docs/python.rst

     # Using the Vertiq4006 with additional custom client files
     module = iq.Vertiq4006(com, module_idn=42, firmware="speed", clients_path=client_files)

-At this point, you can communicate with, configure, and control your connected module, and all clients available on it.
+At this point, you can communicate with, configure, and control your connected module through its available clients.

 Interacting with Clients and Endpoints
 -------------------------------------------------